robmarco/coriasso-doc/README.md

 # OR run this to run with vagrant
 vagrant up

+# OR run this to run with cap
+cap production deploy
 ```

-You can now see the docs at http://localhost:4567.
+You can now see the docs at http://localhost:4567 or http://52.209.73.13.
 Whoa!
 That was fast!

 Contributors